Need to talk? Call 1800 882 436.

 Things you can try to help your labour progress include:

-It's your choice to have any interventions to try to help speed up the delivery of your baby.
-Your informed consent is needed for all treatments or procedures, unless it's an emergency.
+Remember, it is your choice to have any interventions to try to help speed up your baby's birth.

 What are some of the risks of interventions for slow progress in labour?